OpenCPN/plugins/README.md

 A third option is to just use `make` which creates a ocpn-plugins.xml in current directory.

-For verbose output of xml files used add --verbose. (disable if not using python 3.6)

 Fast track: Checking URL's used in ocpn-plugins.xml
 ------------------------------------------------
-Run from the 'plugins' directory:

-    > python ocpn-metadata-urls [path]  (path assumed is to ocpn-plugins.xml)
+    > python tools/ocpn-metadata-urls [path]  path assumed is to ocpn-plugins.xml

 Fast track: Batch Files to use the above commands